Noxiuam/NoxLib/README.md

 # NoxLib

-A Java library designed to aid in creating Discord bots.
+A Java library designed to aid in creating Discord bots not only easier but faster.

 Full documentation is not complete yet, will likely transfer to a Wiki and a complete recode of the games framework is needed, it looks like shit.